-In the meantime, if you have questions, please contact Todd Long, Associate Dean of Students, at 419.559.2360 or firstname.lastname@example.org
+In the meantime, if you have questions, please contact Dr. Cory Stine, Senior Vice President of Innovation and Strategic Planning, at 419.559.2355 or firstname.lastname@example.org.

 To assist students with the necessary resources in completing the spring 2020 coursework, the recently passed CARES Act (Coronavirus Aid, Relief, and Economic Security Act) provides emergency financial aid grant for expenses related to the disruption of campus operations due to coronavirus.
 Emergency financial aid grant funding can be requested to cover the following expenses:

 To qualify to request emergency financial aid grant funding, you must have been enrolled at Terra State Community College (credit or non-credit) for spring semester 2020 and eligible for participation in Section 484 of the Title IV of the Higher Education Act of 1965 (possess U.S. citizenship or be an eligible non-citizen; have a valid Social Security number; be registered with Selective Service [if the student is male] and possess a high school diploma / GED / completion of high school in an approved homeschool setting).
 Funds will be distributed according to a variety of factors, including determining the need and consideration of special circumstances.
 Students may submit multiple requests during the duration of the emergency, but funding is limited.
 Students are encouraged to include as many of the allowable expenses which apply in your initial request and include documentation as available.